AdityaPujari22/Slime-mould-salesman/README.md

-# Solving the travelling salesman problam locally, as is supposedly done by slime moulds (incomplete)
+# Solving the travelling salesman problem locally, as is supposedly done by slime moulds (incomplete)